-In an historic victory for America's children and health, President Obama on June 22, 2009, signed into law legislation giving the U.S. Food and Drug Administration authority to regulate the manufacturing, marketing and sale of tobacco products.
-Because of this new law, the Family Smoking Prevention and Tobacco Control Act, the most deadly product sold in America is finally being regulated to protect public health.
+In a historic victory of America's children and health, on June 22, 2009, President Obama signed the Family Smoking Prevention and Tobacco Control Act (Tobacco Control Act) giving the U.S. Food and Drug Administration authority to regulate the manufacturing, marketing and sale of tobacco products.
+Because of this law, the most deadly products sold in America are now regulated to protect public health.

-Ban deceptive cigarette labels such as "light” and “low-tar."
-For decades, the tobacco industry has used these terms to promote the falsehood that some cigarette brands are less harmful, and to discourage smokers from quitting.
+Prohibits deceptive cigarette labels like “light” and “low-tar” used by the cigarette companies to promote the falsehood that some cigarette brands are less harmful than others.

 Before cigarette companies can market products as safer, requires them to support their claims and show a public health benefit from making them.